Speakers

 I am passionate about promoting sustainable development, inclusive growth, and community upliftment.
 I aim to make a lasting impact on millions affected by preventable blindness, whether in India or other regions where we work.
 Through strategic planning and collaboration, I focus on improving access to eye care, reducing vision loss, and ensuring no one is excluded from the pursuit of better health and quality of life.
 Preventing blindness is not only a health issue, but also a means of empowering individuals to realize their full potential.

-Dr Lila Raj Puri
+Lila Raj Puri

 I am a public health ophthalmologist working in public health and international eye health.